 Popular Proprietary Protocols in the Market

-Several IoT wireless security solution providers and device manufacturers have identified this security risk and are actively developing proprietary protocols to make customer solutions safer from intruders.
+Several IoT wireless security alarm solution providers and device manufacturers have identified this security risk and are actively developing proprietary protocols to make customer solutions safer from intruders.
 Some of them include Silicon Labs and Roombanker.

 As an IoT burglar alarm solutions developer, the most important things to consider when picking a proprietary protocol developing partner are experience and expertise.